muzkkir/CTFFriday_2020_August_W2/README.md

 Find some interesting values.
 ```

 I have retrived server files content with the help of python script.
 Now, again I used that with some changes to find the AWS access credentials.
-I send request to all URls and print them on terminal.
+I send request to all URLs and print them on terminal.
 Also use grep command to find the "Access Key" string from terminal output.

 <kbd>![alt text](images/24.png)</kbd>

 Bingoo !!!

+> As Access and Secret Key was sensitive information so, I have hide them.

 ```
 root@muzzy:~# python3 ctf.py | grep "Access Key" -A 1